MehbubRashid/gravitizer-lite/README.txt

 *   Go to appearance tab.
 *   Select "Yes" from the dropdown called "Enable Material UI for this field"
 *   Save your form and you can see the field is now converted into Material UI !!
+*   Click on customize in your form page to customize the look of your form using WP customizer